Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are excellent at misdirecting towards the other choices.
-Clue 1, 'The film tells the tale of a lone warrior who battles against a tyrannical empire in a dystopian future,' could easily point to Avatar or Inception but not the correct answer.
-Clue 2, 'This tale chronicles a group's cross-country journey, exploring themes of friendship, self-discovery, and the unpredictable nature of travel and adventure,' clearly doesn't fit the Star Wars theme at all and misdirects strongly.
-These are very effective at guiding the user towards the wrong answer.
+The fake clues are excellent.
+Clue 1 directly references high school life, love, loss, and drama, which points away from all the answer choices.
+Clue 2 is about detective work, which is completely unrelated to the answer choices.
+These provide effective misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices